Wagers-of-Industrial-Warfare/RitchiesProjectileLib/README.md

 ## Including RPL in your mod jar

-Currently, RPL is not downloadable from platforms such as CurseForge and Modrinth.
-This may change in the future, but for now you must include RPL in your mod JAR if you use it in your mod code.

 To include RPL in your mod JAR, add the appropriate code to the `dependencies`
 block: